OfficeDev/outlook-dev-docs/docs/add-ins/outlook-on-send-addins.md

 - Add a specific recipient to the CC line.

 > [!NOTE]
 > The on-send feature is currently supported for Outlook on the web in Office 365, Exchange 2016 on-premises (Cumulative Update 6 or later), and Exchange 2019 on-premises (Cumulative Update 1 or later).
-This feature is also available on Windows and Mac connected to an Office 365 subscription.
+This feature is also available on latest Windows and Mac builds, connected to an Office 365 subscription.
+The feature was introduced in requirement set 1.8.

-The on-send feature is triggered by events.
-Currently, the feature supports the `ItemSend` event type.
-Events in Outlook add-ins enable you to handle, check, or block user actions when something of interest occurs.
-For example, events provide ways to:
+The on-send feature is triggered by the `ItemSend` event type and is UI-less.

-- Control user actions
-- Handle changes
-- Signal user actions such as button clicks
-- Verify user data input
-- Validate content in a message

 For information about limitations related to the on-send feature, see [Limitations](#limitations) later in this article.